-- Take I-40 East from the I-17 & I-40 interchange. - Take exit 198 off I-40 (Butler Ave.). - Turn right onto Butler Ave. at the bottom of the ramp. - Proceed to the next light and take a left onto Fourth Street. - 2 Continue several miles on Fourth Street, crossing Route 66. - Turn left at the second light after Route 66 onto Cedar Avenue. - BC's administrative offices are located on the corner of Ellen St and Cedar Ave. - To IBC's main campus, turn left on the second street (Aris St.-between Polibertos Mexican Restaurant and the IBC Student Center/Learning Resource Center). - IBC's main campus is located in the middle of the block on the left.
+- Take exit 198 off I-40 (Butler Ave.). - Turn right onto Butler Ave. at the bottom of the ramp. - ☐ Proceed to the next light and take a left onto Fourth Street. - ☐ Continue several miles on Fourth Street, crossing Route 66. - ☐ Turn left at the second light after Route 66 onto Cedar Avenue. - ☐ IBC's administrative offices are located on the corner of Ellen St and Cedar Ave. - To IBC's main campus, turn left on the second street (Aris St.-between Polibertos Mexican Restaurant and the IBC Student Center/Learning Resource Center). - ☐ IBC's main campus is located in the middle of the block on the left.